 We all need people that will give us feedback.
 That’s how we grow.Bill Gates

-For every feedback received make sure to practice to improve performance continually.
+For every feedback received, make sure you follow up to improve performance continually.
 Involve colleagues about the decision and let them help through the process of improvement.
 It will make a big difference in performance and productivity.

 Who is the other party?